Welcome to the blog

 #get the top 20 genes by fold change

-epithelial_de_sig %>%
+epithelial_de_sig_top20 <- epithelial_de_sig %>%

-top_n(n = 20, wt = abs(avg_log2FC)) -> epithelial_de_sig_top20
+top_n(n = 20, wt = abs(avg_log2FC))

 epithelial_de_sig_top20 is a dataframe that is restricted to the top20 most differentially expressed genes by log2FC.

-There are a few different ways we can visualize the differentially expressed genes.
+There are a few ways we can visualize the differentially expressed genes.
 We’ll start with the Violin and Feature plots from before.
 We can also visualize DEs using a DotPlot that allows us to capture both the average expression of a gene and the % of cells expressing it.
 In addition to these in-built Seurat functions, we can also generate a volcano plot using the EnhancedVolcano package.
 For the volcano plot, we can use the unfiltered DE results as the function colors and labels genes based on parameters (pCutoff, FCcutoff) we specify.

 #get list of top 20 DE genes for ease